-If you suffer from an injury, illness or disease as a result of, or in the course of employment, you can claim workers’ compensation.
+If you suffer from an injury, illness or disease as a result of—or in the course of—your employment, you can claim workers' compensation.

-You can claim from your state workers’ compensation authority if you are injured at work, including part-time workers, casual workers and in many circumstances subcontractors such as an owner/drivers or agency nurses.
+Workers' compensation schemes cover injured workers, including part-time workers, casual workers and in many circumstances subcontractors such as owner/drivers and agency nurses.

 If you are an injured Commonwealth Government employee, or an injured employee of a large national company, you can claim under the Federal Comcare scheme.

-You can usually claim a lump sum for permanent impairment.
-Generally these claims can be made once your injury has stabilised.
-The lump sum amount will depend on your impairment level, date of injury, and the law that applies to you.
+You can claim a lump sum for permanent impairment.
+Generally, a claim cannot be made within 12 months of the injury and not before the injury is stable.
+The lump sum amount will depend on your impairment level, date of injury, and the law that covers your workers' compensation.